17 comprehensive container security best practices for 2026

 Incident response and forensics

-• If the security incident was a real attack or just a component malfunction.
+- Was the security incident a real attack or just a component malfunction?

 When a security incident is detected, you should quickly stop it first to limit any further damage.

-• Stop and snapshot: When possible, isolate the host or container.
-Container runtimes’ offer was to “pause” the container (i.e., “docker pause” command) or take a snapshot and then stop it.
+Stop and snapshot: When possible, isolate the host or container.
+Container runtimes can "pause" the container (i.e., docker pause command) or take a snapshot and then stop it.
 For hosts, you might take a snapshot at the filesystem level, then shut it down.
 For EC2 or VM instances, you can also take a snapshot of the instance.
 Then, proceed to isolation.
 You can copy the snapshot to a safe sandbox environment, without networking, and resume the host or container.

-• Explore and forensics: Once isolated, you can ideally explore the live container or host, and investigate running processes.
+Explore and forensics: Once isolated, you can ideally explore the live container or host, and investigate running processes.
 If the host or container is not alive, then you can just focus on the snapshot of the filesystem.
 Explore the logs and modified files.
-There are tools like, Sysdig Secure captures, that greatly enhance forensics capabilities by recording all the system calls around an event and allowing you to explore even after the container or host is dead.
+There are tools available that can greatly enhance forensics capabilities by recording all the system calls around an event and allowing you to explore even after the container or host is dead.

-• Kill the compromised container and/or host as a last resource: Simply destroying the suspicious activity will prevent any additional harm in the short term.
-But missing details about what happened will make it impossible to prevent it from happening again, and you can end up in a never ending whack-a-mole situation, repeatedly waiting for the next attack to happen just to kill it again.
+Kill the compromised container and/or host as a last resort: Simply destroying the suspicious activity will prevent any additional harm in the short term.
+But missing details about what happened will make it difficult to prevent it from happening again, and you can end up in a never ending whack-a-mole situation, repeatedly waiting for the next attack to happen just to kill it again.

-Investigation should reveal what made the attack possible.
-Once you have discovered the attack source, take security measures to prevent it from happening again.
+Investigations should reveal what made the attack possible.
+Once you know the attack source, take security measures to prevent the attack from happening again.
 The cause of a host, container, or application being compromised can be a bad configuration, like excessive permissions, exposed ports or services, or an exploited vulnerability.

 In the case of the former, fix the misconfigurations to keep it from happening again.
-In the latter case, it might be possible to prevent a vulnerability from being exploited (or at least limit its scope) by making changes in configurations, like firewalls, using a more restrictive user, and protecting files or directories with additional permissions or ACLs, etc.
+In the latter case, it might be possible to prevent a vulnerability from being exploited (or at least limit its scope) by making changes in configurations, like firewalls, using a more restrictive user, and protecting files or directories with additional permissions or access control lists (ACL), etc.

-If the issue applies to other assets in your environment, apply the fix in all of them.
-It’s especially important to do so in those that might be exposed, like applications that are reachable from the internet if the exploit can be executed over a remote network connection.
+If the issue impacts other assets in your environment, apply the fix in all of them.
+It's especially important to do so in those that might be publicly exposed if the exploit can be executed over a remote network connection.

 When possible, fix the vulnerability itself:

-• For operating system packages (dpkg, rpm, etc.): First check if the distribution vendor is offering an updated version of the package containing a fix.
+- For operating system packages (dpkg, rpm, etc.): First check if the distribution vendor offers an updated version of the package containing a fix.
 Just update the package or the container base image.

-• For language packages, like NodeJS, Go, Java, etc.: Check for updated versions of the dependencies.
-Search for minor updates or patch versions that simply fix security issues if you can’t spend additional time planning and testing for breaking changes that can happen on bigger version updates.
-But plan ahead: old versions won’t be maintained forever.
+- For language packages, like NodeJS, Go, Java: Check for updated versions of the dependencies.
+Search for minor updates or patch versions that simply fix security issues if you can't spend additional time planning and testing for breaking changes that can happen on bigger version updates.

-Unfortunately, host and container security is not a one way trip where you just apply a set of security containers good practices once and can forget forever.
+Unfortunately, host and container security is not “set once and forget” where you just apply a set of container security best practices once and never update.
 Software and infrastructure are evolving everyday, and so complexity increases and new errors are introduced.
 This leads to vulnerabilities and configuration issues.
 New attacks and exploits are discovered continuously.

 In the middle, you need to assess risk and manage vulnerabilities.
 The number of inputs to manage in a complex and big environment can be overwhelming, so classify and prioritize to focus on the highest risks first.